tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-2.md

 MLIR supports this extensibility with the concept of [Dialects](../../LangRef.md#dialects).
 Among other things, Dialects provide a grouping mechanism for operations under a unique `namespace`.
-Dialects will be a discussed a bit more in the [next chapter](Ch-3.md).
+Dialects will be discussed a bit more in the [next chapter](Ch-3.md).

 Here is the MLIR assembly for the Toy 'transpose' operations: